404Wolf/everything/README.md

 ### How's it work?

-Using [OpenAI's](https://openai.com)'s state-of-the-art AI technology, we can literally import anything from everything!
+Using state-of-the-art technology, we can literally import anything from everything!
 Any function you can imagine, dynamically generated at runtime, accessible with a simple import.

 When you `import <anything> from everything`, `everything` will use Python's [AST](https://docs.python.org/3/library/ast.html) library to scan your source code, and find all usages of `<anything>`.
 It then will merge a few lines of context on both sides of every function call, along with the call itself.
-Then, it will use OpenAI's `gpt-4o` model to generate a Python function, which you can then use in your code.
+Then, it will have claude generate a Python function, freshly plopped into your code at runtime.

 ### How to use

-First, set the `OPENAI_API_TOKEN` to a valid API token.
-Then install the package with [`pip install everything`](https://pypi.org/project/everything/).
-Finally, import anything from everything!
+First, set the `ANTHROPIC_API_KEY` to a valid API token.
+Then install the package with [`pip install everything`](https://pypi.org/project/everything/) (or `uv`, etc).
+Finally, `import anything from everything`!

 ### Words of caution